MFiver/Poo-Plummet-Game/README.md

-# Poo-Plummet-Game
+Poo Plummet
-Poo Plummet Game
+Move your poo left or right to land it in the toilet.
+Don't miss!